Domain name checking and registration in Europe

 .euÂ

 Companies that primarily operate in Europe often pick a .eu extension, because it lets them target multiple European countries at once.
 Domain names with an .eu extension will give your online shop a European look and feel.
-Following a proposal from the European Commission,Â

-the European Registry of Internet Domain Names (EURid) now manages all .eu domain names.
-Registering your domain name consists of two steps.
+The European Registry of Internet Domain Names (EURid) now manages all .eu domain names.
+Registering your domain name consists of 2 steps.
 First, visit the website and check the availability of your domain name.
 EURid will not give you a list of similar names that are available if your preferred name is already taken.
 Next, have an accredited registrar register your domain name.
 Both companies and private citizens can register a domain name.Â

 .orgÂ

-The .org extension was originally intended for nonprofit organisations with a specific target audience.
+The .org extension was originally intended for non-profit organisations with a specific target audience.
 Many .com domain names have already been taken, and because of this scarcity, private citizens, commercial, and non-commercial businesses can now also register .org domain names.
 This extension is not tied to a specific country and can be used internationally.Â

 All .org domain names are managed by an American organisation called the Public Interest Registry (PIR).
-You can use ‘WHOIS LOOKUP’ on their website to check the availability of your preferred domain name.
-You will still have to find an accredited registrar to register your domain name.Â
+You can use ‘WHOIS LOOKUP’ to check the availability of your preferred domain name.
+You will still have to find an accredited registrar to register your domain name.